[Last updated October 21, 2024]

 If you’re covered by Medicare or soon will be, you may have noticed that you can still be responsible for some significant charges even with the coverage Medicare offers.
-Some health care services could be cost-prohibitive with these out-of-pocket costs.
+Some health care services could be cost-prohibitive with these out-of-pocket expenses.
 This is where a Medicare Supplement Insurance (i.e., Medigap) policy can help.
 It is important to understand what Medigap is, what these plans cover, and how much they cost to help you determine whether you need the additional supplemental coverage.

 What is Medigap?

-It is important to keep in mind that while their names sound similar, Medicare Supplement and Medicare Advantage are not the same.
+It is important to keep in mind that while their names sound similar, Medicare Supplement Insurance and Medicare Advantage are not the same.
 Medicare Advantage — also known as Medicare Part C — is an alternative to receiving original Medicare Part A and Part B benefits.
 Medicare Advantage plans may also cover additional benefits not covered by original Medicare, such as vision and dental care.
 Many Medicare Advantage plans also include prescription drug coverage.
 (Those enrolled in original Medicare must purchase prescription drug coverage separately through a Medicare Part D plan.)
 Private insurance companies sell Medicare Advantage plans.

-Those enrolled in Medicare Advantage may not also have Medicare Supplement Insurance; Medigap is available only to those on original Medicare.
+Those enrolled in Medicare Advantage may not also have Medicare Supplement Insurance.
+Medigap is available only to those with original Medicare.

 What do Medigap plans cover?